Does Your Pup Have Eerie Dog Senses?

 In other words, if a dog believes it smells, hears, sees, or feels something, it doesn’t second guess it.
 Unlike most humans who tend to see or hear something and second guess themselves.
 Sometimes for the best.

-Does this sound familiar?
-Looking out the door at night you see a figure.
+For example, have you ever looked out the door at night and seen a figure staring back at you?
 You squint.
-You think, “why is that person standing there at this hour?”
-Squinting again you see it’s a tree shadow.
+You think, “Why is that person standing there at this hour?”
+Squinting again you see it’s a shadow from a tree.
 Then you think, “I really need to go to sleep or get new eyeglasses.”

-Our eyes and mind can play tricks.
+Our eyes and minds can play tricks.
 Especially, since we can’t see well in dim light like our dogs’ vision.

+Here’s something to ponder.
 Have you had any experience with your dog standing looking at what appears to be nothing with head twisting as if he/she is watching something or someone?
-Keep in mind dogs’ eyesight is different than humans’.
+Keep in mind that dogs’ eyesight is different than humans’.
 Your pup could be seeing or sensing something that you can’t see or sense.
 What that something is might be a bit difficult to say.
 Maybe it’s a change in temperature?
 Or maybe it’s a mouse in the wall?

 Perhaps it’s a rattling of a car blocks away?
 Or just maybe it’s an unseen friend coming to check on your pup or you?
 Is this spooky?
 Who knows?
 If the windows fling open, the TV comes on suddenly, or the lights continue to flicker maybe it’s something spooky?
 Or maybe it’s explainable?
 It’s difficult to say.